areenkh/personal_website/index.md

 In 2021, I came to the United States to pursue an undergraduate degree at [Brandeis University](https://www.brandeis.edu/) in the Boston area.
 My passion for computer science began in eighth grade, learning to code in C# and later expanding into web development with ASP.NET.
 Recognizing my achievements, Brandeis awarded me a prestigious full-ride scholarship, which is given to 1 student every 4 years.

-Thanks to my strong coding background, I became a teaching assistant in my first year at Brandeis, a rare accomplishment.
+Thanks to my strong coding background, I became a teaching assistant in my first year at Brandeis.
 I am now a Head Teaching Assistant and lead weekly recitations while managing grading tasks and coordinating with other TAs.

-As a student researcher at Brandeis, I lead a project under Professor Dylan Cashman, focusing on visual perception studies with tactile data for visually impaired users.
-Additionally, I am a research intern at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
+At the Brandeis Visual Analytics Lab, under the guidance of Professor Dylan Cashman, we work on research focusing on visual perception studies with tactile data for visually impaired users.
+Additionally, I am a student researcher at the [Human-Computer Interaction Institute](https://hcii.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
 At the AXLE Lab, under the guidance of [Patrick Carrington](https://www.patrickcarrington.com/), I research assistive technology to enhance cooking experiences for visually impaired individuals.

 <!-- Upcoming: Adobe, Atlassian?, Highcharts, UW-Madison's WGNHS, ?? -->